Marianyela Jiménez

-Marianyela Antonella Jiménez Zerpa (born April 16, 2004) is a Venezuelan college soccer player who plays as a midfielder for the Florida State Seminoles and the Venezuela national team.
+Marianyela Antonella Jiménez Zerpa (born April 16, 2004) is a Venezuelan professional footballer player who plays as a midfielder for Liga MX Femenil club Querétaro and the Venezuela national team.
+She played college soccer for the William Carey Crusaders and the Florida State Seminoles, winning the 2025 national championship with the Seminoles.

 College career

 Originally from Puerto Cabello, Jiménez moved to the United States in 2021 to attend William Carey University in Mississippi.
 She had scholarship support from Deyna Castellanos's Queen Deyna Program.
 In three seasons with the National Association of Intercollegiate Athletics (NAIA)–level Crusaders, she scored 46 goals in 66 games.
-She was named the NAIA Player of the Year in 2023 after scoring 21 goals in 25 games and leading the Crusaders to the NAIA women's soccer championship game.
+She was named the NAIA Player of the Year in 2023 after scoring 21 goals in 25 games and leading the Crusaders to an NAIA national championship appearance.

 Jiménez transferred to the NCAA champion Florida State Seminoles in 2024, scoring 4 goals in 16 games in her debut season.
 She scored two minutes into the ACC tournament first round against Notre Dame, before helping the Seminoles to their fifth consecutive conference tournament title, and scored one minute into the shootout loss to Vanderbilt in the NCAA tournament second round.
+In 2025, she played in 17 games and had 5 assists as the Seminoles won their fifth national title.

+Club career

+Jiménez signed her first professional contract with Mexican club Querétaro in February 2026.